Rockies vs. Marlins Player Props Betting Odds

 Blackmon Stats

-- Blackmon will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .250 with three doubles, a walk and two RBI.
+- Blackmon heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .300 with three doubles, a triple, a walk and an RBI.

 Blackmon Recent Games